-Amazon IoT SiteWise is a managed service that makes it easy to collect, organize and analyze data from industrial equipment at scale.
+Amazon IoT SiteWise makes it easy to collect, organize, and analyze data from industrial equipment at scale.

 You can use Amazon IoT SiteWise to build models of your physical operations so you can easily understand industrial data in the context of your equipment.
 These models are representations of your assets, processes, and facilities.
 Once your models are created, you can define an asset hierarchy to accurately represent relationships between devices and equipment within a single facility or across multiple facilities.